- STAY: Westin Mission Inn Gold Resort and Spa

 We visited LG’s Prime Steakhouse in Palm Springs (there is a location in La Quinta as well) for a family dinner two days before new year’s.
 The wine menu was extensive, but reasonably priced considering the atmosphere.
 Come hungry, as the portions are very generous.

-Las Casuelas Nuevas was so good we had to eat there twice.
+Las Casuelas Nuevas was so good we ate there twice.
 With a unique outdoor dining room, Las Casuelas Nuevas had a particular charm to it.
-Serving traditional Californian Mexican food, we were treated to staples such as carne asada burritos, and carne asada platters.
-The margarita’s are top notch (we recommend the Maestro Dobel Silver smokey).
+We were treated to traditional Californian Mexican food, like as carne asada burritos, and carne asada platters.
+The margaritas are top-notch (we recommend the Maestro Dobel Silver smokey).
 Tip: make a reservation ahead of time as the place was packed each time we went.
 We also recommend sitting outside versus inside.
 There are tons of patio heaters, so it is warm all year round.

-The La Quinta Cliffhouse is literally built into the side of a hill, giving you a unique atmosphere on their patio.
-However, it was freezing that day, so we decided to sit inside.
+The La Quinta Cliffhouse is literally built into the side of a hill and gives you a unique atmosphere on their patio.
+However, we decided to sit inside since the weather was really cold that day.
 The La Quinta Cliffhouse is a large restaurant that features a great happy hour, and a sunset dinner menu.
 We heard that the sunset dinner menu was the way to go, and we arrived early to do so.
-The sunset dinner menu is only offered between 4-5pm, but you get two courses for $22.75.
+The sunset dinner menu is only offered between 4-5 pm, so it is a little early, but it’s a deal with two courses for $22.75.
 We both did the caesar salad with the flat-iron steak, paired with the happy hour red wine (Pacifica Merlot).
 Outside of the sunset menu, the prices jump considerably.

 Next time we hit up Palm Springs, we have some longer hikes on our radar, but are looking forward to hitting up some of the same spots, and hoping to find some new favourites.